vircadia/vircadia-docs-sphinx/docs/source/create/entities/create-fountain.rst

 Create a Smoke Fountain
 ---------------------------------

-Particle entities are used to create effects that are made up of smaller parts such as smoke, fire, or swirling water.
-You can create any effect of your choice using different textures.
-The default texture for all particle entities is a `wispy smoke texture <https://content.highfidelity.com/DomainContent/production/Particles/wispy-smoke.png>`_.
-You can edit other particle entity properties or replace the texture to create your desired effect.
-We support textures in the PNG and JPEG formats.
+Particle entities are used to create effects that are made up of smaller parts such as smoke, confetti, or falling leaves.
+The entity's effect and appearance is defined by its texture.
+The default texture is a `wispy smoke texture <https://content.highfidelity.com/DomainContent/production/Particles/wispy-smoke.png>`_, but you can replace this texture with your own to create your desired effect.

-In this tutorial, you will create this smoke fountain by editing a few properties of particle entities.
-This is to help you get familiar with how changing these properties changes how the entity looks and behaves.
+To create your smoke fountain using a particle entity:

 1. In Interface, pull up your HUD or Tablet and go to **Create**.
 2. Click the 'Particle' icon to create the particle entity.
 By default, the particle entity emits smoke.
-3. In the 'Properties' tab, change the values of the following properties:
+3. Go to the 'Properties' tab, and set the following values:

 	+-------------------+-----------------------------------------------------+-----------------------------------------------------------------------------+
 	| Property          | Value                                               | Description                                                                 |